 Graduates can take part in Knowledge Transfer Partnerships (KTPs).
 A KTP is a three-way project between a graduate, a university and an organisation.
 As a graduate on a KTP you could be recruited to manage a strategic project, lasting from one to three years.
 Information is also available from your university’s KTP office.

 Occasionally, large companies offer internships and placements specifically for recent graduates and publicise details of these on their websites – PwC is one such – so if you are interested in a particular employer, check online to see if there is anything on offer that could be appropriate for you.
 Organisations that offer structured work experience schemes tend to make it clear whether undergraduates or graduates are eligible to apply; however, some may also accept applications from graduates for internships usually offered to undergraduates; it's worth contacting the early careers recruitment team and asking.
 Search for internships on TARGETjobs.

-Some graduate internships are unpaid and you’ll want to think carefully about your options before taking one on.
+Some graduate internships are unpaid and you’ll want to think carefully about your options and your rights before taking one on.
 You need to balance the value of the experience against the lack of financial reward.
 If you are claiming Jobseeker’s Allowance (JSA), taking up an internship may affect your entitlement, as you need to be available to keep to your commitment to seek work.